 Now's the time: why not take the free course in MBSR?

-Much of the recent scientific research into MBSR focusses on mental well-being, with a particular focus on conditions like depression.
+Much of the recent scientific research into MBSR focusses on mental health, with a particular focus on conditions like depression.
 But mindfulness can be a powerful tool in the field of medicine across many disciplines and therapeutic avenues.

 For example, according to Lawrence Leung, Associate Professor at the Department of Family Medicine at Queen's University, Canada, MBSR techniques are also used to help patients cope with chronic non-cancer related pain and a range of other conditions.
 These matters eventually affect up to half of the world's population at some time or another.
 With such wide-ranging uses, it seems that the medical possibilities for mindfulness are limitless.
 All it takes is new ways of imagining its practical application.